weskeiser/Game-Assignment/README.md

 - Hero
   Abstract Hero class to encapsulate all shared functionality.
 Methods with default implementation can be defined here to be overridden in child classes.
 If there is no default implementation for a method, make it abstract to be implemented in a child class.
-  Interact with Hero class to satisfy Liscov SP.
+  \*\*\*\* negated by specifications in alternative approach Interact with Hero class to satisfy Liscov SP.
-  \*\*\*\* negated by specifications in alternative approach Heroes start with different attributes and level up at different rates specified in assignment
+  Heroes start with different attributes and level up at different rates as specified

 - Display
   • Name